LemonInTheDark/tgstation/code/modules/atmospherics/HowAtmosWorks.md

 ![](https://raw.githubusercontent.com/LemonInTheDark/documentation-assets/atmos-pics/atmos/CleanupTroubles.png)

-Cleanup causes a major recession due to turfs becoming suddenly no longed excited
+Cleanup causes a major recession due to turfs becoming suddenly no longer having an excited group

 ![](https://raw.githubusercontent.com/LemonInTheDark/documentation-assets/atmos-pics/atmos/StrangeGrowth.png)
 ![](https://raw.githubusercontent.com/LemonInTheDark/documentation-assets/atmos-pics/atmos/OddGrowth%2BMonkey.png)

-Due to how process_cell() works, active turfs will spread strangely when low on difs
+Due to how process_cell() works, active turfs will spread strangely when low on diffs

 ![](https://raw.githubusercontent.com/LemonInTheDark/documentation-assets/atmos-pics/atmos/Flickering.png)

-Active turfs will occasionally nap, then immediately wake back up.
-This is either because of a discrepancy between compare() and LAST_SHARE_CHECK, or just a result of sleeping being a thing.
+They will also occasionally nap, then immediately wake back up.
+This is either because of a discrepancy between `compare()` and `LAST_SHARE_CHECK`, or just the result of sleeping being a thing.